microsoftgraph/microsoft-graph-docs-contrib/concepts/choose-online-meeting-api.md

 ---
 title: "Choose an API in Microsoft Graph to create and join online meetings"
-description: "Consider when to use the calendar API event resource or the communications API onlineMeeting resource for Teams and Skype meetings in Outlook calendar."
+description: "Consider when to use the calendar API event resource or the cloud communications API onlineMeeting resource for Teams and Skype meetings in Outlook calendar."
 author: "angelgolfer-ms"
 ms.localizationpriority: high
 ---